womendoushihaoyin/OrcaSlicer/doc/semm.md

-# Single Extruder Multimaterial Printing in OrcaSlicer
+# Single Extruder Multimaterial Printing in Snapmaker_Orca

 ## Introduction
-In this guide, we will explain the parameters for single extruder multimaterial printing in OrcaSlicer.
-The whole process and parameters are same as PrusaSlicer as OrcaSlicer is based on PrusaSlicer.
+In this guide, we will explain the parameters for single extruder multimaterial printing in Snapmaker_Orca.
+The whole process and parameters are same as PrusaSlicer as Snapmaker_Orca is based on PrusaSlicer.
-OrcaSlicer has some additional features and minor differences though.
+Snapmaker_Orca has some additional features and minor differences though.
 We will explain them in this guide.
 ## Prime tower
 WIP...
 ## Ramming